muhsinking/notebook/content/index.md

 First, taking notes in public forces me to organize and edit my thoughts.
 I've done shedloads of private journaling over the last decade, on paper and in [Obsdian](https://obsidian.md/), but very little of it has lead to any into durable insights when compared with the writing I've done "out loud" over the last couple years. [[Why I write|Writing is great]] for figuring out what I think, but it seems as though editing is where those thoughts are transformed into reusable [[tags/frameworks|frameworks]].
 So in short: I wanted a place to write out loud that's more flexible than a weekly newsletter.

-The second reason is that I unironically love [[Information architecture|information architecture]], and making a public site lets me experiment with fancy new static site generators (huge thanks to [Jacky Zhao](https://jzhao.xyz) for creating this one; I haven't built a website in nearly ten years, and I can't believe how much easier it is to create something beautiful, functional, and fast than it was back in 2015).
-Hopefully I'll settle on a structure that makes it easier for me to access and recall ideas and frameworks that I think are important, so I can make more things, more quickly, more better.
+The second reason is that I unironically love [[Information architecture|information architecture]], and building a public site gave me an excuse to experiment with modern [static-site generators](https://quartz.jzhao.xyz/).
+In time I hope to settle on a structure that makes it easier for me to access and recall ideas and frameworks that I think are important, so I can make more things, more quickly, more better.

 The third reason is hopeless vanity.